Kris Aquino: Early life and education

-Education

 Aquino finished her elementary school education at the Poveda Learning Center (now Saint Pedro Poveda College) in Quezon City.
-She went to high school at the Colegio San Agustin-Makati, where she was classmates with Pinky Webb and Karen Davila.
+She went to high school at the Colegio San Agustin-Makati, where she was batchmates with Pinky Webb and Karen Davila.

+After graduation from high school in March 1988, she proceeded to the Ateneo de Manila University for college, earning her Bachelor of Arts degree in English Literature in 1992.

 Career

 Television

 Aquino shifted her sights to a television career as a showbiz talk show host with the launching of the talk show Kris.
 It was produced by Viva Television on the People's Television Network.
 It was on GMA Network's showbiz oriented talk show Startalk, which she co-hosted with Boy Abunda and Lolit Solis, that her hosting skills attracted attention.

 She later joined ABS-CBN as a contract artist and was launched in morning talk show Today with Kris Aquino.
 Following are showbiz-oriented talk show The Buzz alongside Boy Abunda and game show Game KNB?.
 From 2002 to 2004, she hosted the talk show Morning Girls with Kris and Korina with known broadcast journalist Korina Sanchez.

 In 2007, Aquino took a showbiz break leaving The Buzz and the reformatted Pilipinas, Game Ka Na Ba? where she was replaced by Edu Manzano, when she gave birth to her second son.

 Aquino also hosted the Philippine franchise of Deal or No Deal, which is part of ABS-CBN's primetime lineup, where she also appeared on the US version as part of a Deal or No Deal "around the world" event which hosted by Howie Mandel in May 2008.